-- 1. Bachelor's degree and a completed Elementary Education and/or Special Education endorsement if seeking the ECE endorsement. - Students without either of these endorsements may be required to take additional courses if their preparation is determined to be deficient. - 3.
-Any student who has completed SPD 430 and/or SPD 452 at Wayne State College or an equivalent from another institution should not enroll in the 500-level courses or their equivalent.
-The students will enroll in courses approved by the advisor to replace SPD 530 and/or SPD 552 or their equivalent. - 4.
+- 1. Bachelor's degree and a completed Elementary Education endorsement if seeking the ECE supplemental endorsement. - 2.
+Any student who has completed SPD 433 and/or SPD 453 at Wayne State College or an equivalent from another institution should not enroll in the 500-level courses or their equivalent.
+The students will enroll in courses approved by the advisor to replace SPD 533 and/or SPD 553 or their equivalent. - 3.
 Take FCS 616 for 3 hours if pursuing the MSE-Thesis Option.
 Take FCS 616 for 5 hours if pursuing the MSE-Non Thesis Option or Endorsement.

-EDU 605 Curriculum and Methods Appropriate for Ages Birth-8 3 EDU 617 Assessment of Needs for Young Children Birth-8 3 EDU 632 Clinical for Early Childhood EDU 658 Fundamentals of Curriculum Development PK-16 3 FCS 520 Infants/Toddlers Through Primary Children Birth-8 FCS 530 Org. & Admin. of Early Childhood Education Programs 3 FCS 616 Early Childhood Practicum with Applied Research 3-5 SPD 530 Behavioral Intervention for the Least Restrictive Environment 3 SPD 552 Consultation/Collaboration Practices for Exceptional Learners 3
+EDU 605 Curriculum and Methods Appropriate for Ages Birth-8 .3 EDU 617 Assessment of Needs for Young Children Birth-8 3 EDU 632 Clinical for Early Childhood 3 EDU 658 Fundamentals of Curriculum Development PK-16 3 FCS 520 Infants/Toddlers Through Primary Children Birth-8 4 FCS 530 Org. & Admin. of Early Childhood Education Programs 3 FCS 616 Early Childhood Practicum with Applied Research -5 SPD 533 Early Childhood Social Emotionl Devlpmt and Behav Interv SPD 553 Early Childhood Consultation/ Collaboration 3 Elementary Education (15 hours) EDU 600 Literacy through Literature for Children .3 EDU 604 Language Arts in the Elementary and Middle School 3 EDU 612 Social Sciences in the Elementary and Middle School 3 EDU 613 Science in the Elementary and Middle School .3 2

-Elementary Education (15 hours)

-EDU 600 Literacy through Literature for Children 3 EDU 604 Language Arts in the Elementary and Middle School 3 EDU 612 Social Sciences in the Elementary and Middle School 3 EDU 613 Science in the Elementary and Middle School 3 EDU 614 Mathematics in the Elementary and Middle School 3